muji786/spring2023-dynamic-web-development/assignments/01_assignment.md

 #### Requirement 2.3: Deployed publicly to Glitch
 * Your application must be publicly accessible on [Glitch.com](https://glitch.com).
 For more information on deploying to glitch via a remote Github repo, see: [Glitch Guide](../guides/glitch.md).

+## Submission
+### Details:

+Due Date: week 2 - Feb 3
+Your assignment must be turned in BEFORE midnight on Wednesday, the day before class, March 29th.

 ## Helpful Tips & References:

 * [Your First Website Guide](../guides/your-first-website-guide.md)